-- It is one of the varieties of coffee that is organically cultivated as far back as 1700 AD.
+- It is one of the varieties of coffee that is organically cultivated as far back 1700 AD.
 The unique technique that the farmers of old used in producing these remarkable coffee beans has been handed down from one generation to the next via word of mouth.

 - Modern technology has not interfered with any of the more than 110,000 Peruvian coffee farms in this South American country.

-It is the combined influences of these factors that have led to the production of organically-pure Peruvian coffee with a fantastic taste with a full-bodied richness that no other country has been able to replicate.
+It is the combined influences of these factors that have led to the production of organically pure Peruvian coffee with a fantastic taste with a full-bodied richness that no other country has been able to replicate.

 Fair Trade Organic Peruvian Whole Bean 5 lb.
 Fresh Roasted Specialty Coffee

 This fair-trade 100 percent Peruvian organic coffee is certified by the USDA.
-It comes in bulk in a 5-pound bag which is full of Arabica coffee whole beans.
+It comes in bulk in a 5-pound bag that is full of Arabica coffee whole beans.
 It is a small batch of roasted specialty coffee that is much loved by many coffee drinkers from around the world.

 The entire profits from this remarkable Peruvian coffee are used to assist vulnerable children as well as orphans.